MTB90/cuda-floyd_warshall/README.md

-Cuda Floyd Warshall implementation (Reimplementation in progress use realse 2.1)
+Cuda Floyd Warshall implementation (Refactor in progress use release 2.1)
 ===========================
 CUDA implementation of the Blocked Floyd-Warshall All pairs shortest path graph algorithm based on article: